Dina LaPolt

-Dina LaPolt is an entertainment lawyer and artist rights advocate based in Los Angeles, California.
+Dina LaPolt is an American entertainment lawyer and artist rights advocate based in Los Angeles, California.
 After an early career in the music industry, she became an entertainment lawyer in 1997.
 She is the founder and owner of LaPolt Law.

-Early life and Education
+Early life and education

-LaPolt became an attorney in 1997 after being in the music industry since she was 13.
-LaPolt was formerly a musician and performed in multiple rock bands on the East Coast in the 1980s and 1990s.
-LaPolt later became a club promoter and artist manager working for Streetgang Productions, and eventually obtained a bachelor's degree in music from the State University of New York at New Paltz.
+LaPolt became an attorney in 1997 after being in the music industry from age 13.
+Formerly a musician, LaPolt performed in multiple rock bands on the East Coast (1980-1990s).
+LaPolt later became a club promoter and artist manager working for Streetgang Productions.
+She received her bachelor's degree in music from the State University of New York at New Paltz.

-In 1991 she relocated from New York City to the San Francisco Bay Area, where she taught guitar lessons to children and played lead guitar in the all-female band Irresistible Impulse.
-The band became influential in the gay and lesbian club scene, and LaPolt often used the stage to advocate for gay rights.
+In 1991 LaPolt relocated from New York City to the San Francisco Bay Area, where she taught guitar lessons and played lead guitar in the all-female band Irresistible Impulse, named after the criminal law defense.
+The band became influential in the gay and lesbian club scene.
+LaPolt often used the stage to advocate for gay rights.
 In 1993, she enrolled in law school at John F. Kennedy University in Walnut Creek.
 Shortly after passing the California bar exam, LaPolt moved to Los Angeles in June 1997.